Planting calendar

 Can I plant tomatoes directly in the ground in April in Dallas?

-Yes, April is a good time to transplant tomato seedlings outdoors as the risk of frost diminishes.
+Yes, April is a good time to plant tomatoes outdoors in Dallas as the risk of frost diminishes.

-Should I start seeds indoors or sow directly in April?
+Should I start peppers indoors or plant them outside in April?

 Next steps